Inflatable SUP or a Hard shell SUP?

 What matters Inflatable SUP (iSUP) Hard / Composite SUP

-Storage Packs into a bag — ideal for flats, small cars, holidays Needs dedicated space (garage, shed, wall rack) and care around knocks
+Storage Packs into a bag — ideal for flats, small cars, holidays and limited home storage Needs dedicated space such as a garage, shed or wall rack, plus care around knocks

-Transport Boot-friendly, train-friendly, easy to share between family Roof racks / van preferred; easier “grab & go” once set up
+Transport Boot-friendly, train-friendly and easy to share between family members Roof racks or van preferred; easier “grab and go” once stored ready

-Durability Great for bumps and scrapes; punctures are rare with quality boards No punctures, but can chip/dent/scratch — needs board-bag care
+Durability Great for bumps and scrapes; punctures are rare with quality boards No punctures, but can chip, dent or scratch — a composite board bag is strongly recommended

-Feel & stiffness Modern premium iSUPs are very stiff, but still have a slightly softer feel Direct, responsive, connected — especially in chop, surf and fast paddling
+Feel & stiffness Modern premium iSUPs are very stiff, but still have a slightly softer feel Direct, responsive and connected — especially in chop, surf and fast paddling

-Speed & glide Excellent in touring shapes, but thickness/rails can create extra drag Typically faster for like-for-like shapes (especially race & surf designs)
+Speed & glide Excellent in touring shapes, but thickness and rails can create extra drag Typically faster for like-for-like shapes, especially race, surf and touring designs

-Best for Beginners, families, travel, mixed-use, calm coastal exploring Surfing, racing, fitness focus, “best possible” performance feel
+Best for Beginners, families, travel, mixed-use, calm coastal exploring and easy ownership Surfing, racing, frequent fitness paddling and the best possible performance feel

-Setup time Inflate & go (electric pumps make this effortless) True grab-and-go if stored ready; no inflation step
+Setup time Inflate and go — an electric pump makes this much easier True grab-and-go if stored ready; no inflation step

 Choose an inflatable if…

-• You need easy storage (flat, limited space, shared household)
+• You need easy storage in a flat, shared household or smaller home

-• You want a board that’s simple to take anywhere (boot, campervan, train, holiday)
+• You want a board that’s simple to take anywhere — car boot, campervan, train or holiday

 • You’re paddling lakes, rivers, canals or sensible coastal conditions